fbpx

 • Anchor: An anchor will help you stay in one spot, especially in windy conditions or strong currents.

-Kayak Basic Techniques and Tips
+Basic Techniques and Tips

 Now that you’re equipped with the right gear, it’s time to hit the water.
 You want to get familiar with your kayak before adding gear and fishing.
 You want to try different things, like where to store your gear, casting, sitting down, and handling things throughout your trip.
 Here are a few basic techniques and tips to help you get started: